 Moreover, the provincial policy supports effective Public-Private Partnerships and recognizes the private investment as an important driver of economic growth.
 The departments are encouraged to identify the schemes that are more commercially viable for the private sector and engage more in successful PPPs.
-In pursuance of PPP Act, 2010, PPP Cell has been working in P&D Board to facilitate Departments in the identification and execution of PPPs projects in the province.
-PPP Cell is performing an instrumental role of a PPP catalyst.
-The departments are advised to benefit expertise of PPP Cell regarding conducting feasibility studies, identification, approval and execution of development projects under PPP mode.
+PPP Cell has been working in P&D Board to facilitate Departments in the identification and execution of PPP projects in the province.
+The PPP Cell is serving as a focal point for supporting all PPP initiatives in the province.
+The mandate of the PPP Cell is to promote and facilitate PPP development in Punjab and assist line departments in preparing and executing high-quality PPP projects.
+To fulfill this mandate, the PPP Cell is performing the role of a PPP catalyst and advocate, knowledge manager, policy and project advisor.
+PPP Cell is providing support to line departments in identifying financially viable concepts and also building the capacity of their staff to transform these concepts into projects.